-Dischargers whose projects disturb one or more acres of soil or whose projects disturb less than one acre but are part of a larger common plan of development that in total disturbs one or more acres, are required to obtain coverage under the General Permit for Discharges of Storm Water Associated with Construction Activity Construction General Permit Order 2009-0009-DWQ.
-Construction activity subject to this permit includes clearing, grading and disturbances to the ground such as stockpiling, or excavation, but does not include regular maintenance activities performed to restore the original line, grade, or capacity of the facility.
+Projects that disturb one or more acres of soil or those projects that disturb less than one acre but are part of a larger common development plan that disturbs one or more acres are required to obtain coverage under the General Permit for Discharges of Storm Water Associated with Construction Activity, Construction General Permit Order 2009-0009-DWQ.
+(See External Links below.)

-The Industrial Storm Water General Permit Order 97-03-DWQ (General Industrial Permit) is an NPDES permit that regulates discharges associated with 10 broad categories of industrial activities.
+The Industrial Storm Water General Permit Order 97-03-DWQ (General Industrial Permit) is a NPDES permit that regulates discharges associated with 10 broad categories of industrial activities.

-The General Industrial Permit also requires the development of a Storm Water Pollution Prevention Plan (SWPPP) and a monitoring plan.
-Through the SWPPP, sources of pollutants are to be identified and the means to manage the sources to reduce storm water pollution are described.
+The General Industrial Permit also requires the development of a SWPPP and a monitoring plan.
+In the SWPPP, identify sources of pollutants and describe the means to manage the sources to reduce stormwater pollution.

-This City of Stockton webpage last reviewed on --- 6/30/2011
+This City of Stockton web page last reviewed on --- 9/6/2017